Sidekiq Compatibility across Updates

 Removing worker classes

-To remove a worker class, follow these steps over two minor releases:
+To remove a worker class, follow these steps over three minor releases:

 1. Remove any code that enqueues the jobs.